TobisMa/johnny/README.md

 ## how does single micro code instruction editing work?
-To get the menu for editing you need to make a double click on the entry in the micro code table.
+To get the menu for editing you need to make a click on the entry in the micro code table.
 Then, an prompt pops up asking for a number or a button.
 The numbers are the micro code instrcution numbers listed in the table above.
+When clicking on the input field a list with possible optinos will show.

 The buttons are text input.
 They are parsed by checking the start of the input and the end.
 You can either just type out the full button like `db --> ram` or continue reading to understand how to shorten your buttons.
 The numbers are the shortest way, but also the most complicated.
 As always, there are exceptions.
 Those are listed at the end.